New NASA chief vows US will always have astronauts in orbit

-WASHINGTON (AP) — NASA’s new boss says major changes could be ahead for the International Space Station but there will always be an American astronaut in orbit.
+WASHINGTON (AP) — Major changes could be ahead for the International Space Station but there will always be an American astronaut in orbit, NASA’s new boss said Wednesday.

-Administrator James Bridenstine says NASA is already talking with private companies about potentially taking over the space lab after 2025.
-Other options include dividing the 20-year-old station into segments or reducing its size.
+The space agency is already talking with private companies about potentially taking over the space lab after 2025, but no decision will made without the other 21 countries that are partners in the project, NASA Administrator James Bridenstine said in his first briefing with reporters.

-The former Republican congressman said no decision will be made without the other 21 countries that are partners in the project.
+President Donald Trump’s recent budget requests have put discussions about the station’s future “on steroids,” he said.
+Under Trump’s 2019 proposed budget, U.S. funding for the space station would end by 2025.
+The U.S. has spent more than $75 billion on the space station.

-He vows that no matter what happens to the station, America will somehow always have an astronaut in orbit.
+Options include splitting the station into different segments or reducing its size by breaking it up and discarding one part.

 Most Read Nation & World Stories